 - Is this the applicant’s first DUI?

-Another question regarding the conviction concerns any aggravating factors that may be associated with the arrest.
+Another question regarding the conviction concerns any aggravating factors associated with the arrest.
 In a California DUI, aggravating factors are hard to overlook and can complicate the application process.
 A few examples of aggravating factors include:

 - Causing injury or death to someone else while driving under the influence